-The SANA Operator shall use the XEG to review requests for new URNs and to resolve any issues that arise.
+The SANA Operator shall use the XEG, as needed, to review requests for new URNs and to resolve any issues that arise.

 Each CCSDS Area shall register the URNs that it provides.

 A SANA registry PoC may only request changes to the part of the sub-tree that they are allocated.